saikiran3321/saikiran3321/README.md

 ## 📋 Professional Summary

 Full Stack Developer with 3 years of expertise in architecting and implementing scalable web applications.
-I specialize in front-end frameworks like **Vue.js** and **React** and back-end development with **PHP** and **Node.js**, and I have comprehensive experience in cloud platforms and database management.
+I specialize in front-end frameworks like **Vue.js** and **React.js** and back-end development with **PHP** and **Node.js**, and I have comprehensive experience in cloud platforms and database management.
 Skilled in delivering high-performance, user-centric solutions with a strong focus on security, responsiveness, and API integrations.
 Proven ability to enhance workflows through automation, testing, and CI/CD pipelines.

 ---